 Prepare to Excel in the Shorter Terms of Summer Session

 Summer courses are condensed into a shorter time frame than the 16-week fall and spring semesters.
 The same amount of material is covered, resulting in a faster-paced immersive experience.
-Students who participate in summer session, on average, complete 5.5 credits.
+Undergraduate students who participate in summer session, on average, complete 5.7 credits.
 This allows a deeper focus on fewer topics.

 Condensed terms can make 3 credits feel like:

-• 6 credits in an 8-week term, and
+• 6 credits in an eight-week term, and

 • 4 credits in a 12-week term.